humanrian/roblox/dahood/disclaimer.md

-I DO NOT OWN ANY OF THE SCRIPT USE IN THIS FOLDER. \n Credits goes to the respective owners
+I DO NOT OWN ANY OF THE SCRIPT USE IN THIS FOLDER.
+Credits goes to the respective owners